Dynabloc hydraulic & mechanical to 3 point lift.

-The speed of and decent can be regulated from the steering wheel with a pre selection of the height required for the most effective implement operation.
+The speed of and descent can be regulated from the steering wheel with a pre-selection of the height required for the most effective implement operation.

 ****The 3 Rear lifts options that Energic offered on its early tracteurs – (before the universal 3 point hitch)*****

-You could either pull the implements/outils directly behind the tracteur or set at a angle to suit the type of agriculture, viticulture you where operating in.
+You could either pull the implements/outils directly behind the tracteur or set them at an angle to suit the type of agriculture, viticulture you were operating in.

 Energic l’attelage Dynabloc series 500 tracteur.